capozzic1/react-blog/readme.md

-To run, first npm install the dependencies, then npm run dev-client
+To run, first npm install the dependencies, then npm run dev-server